sajidabbas3156/docker/README.md

 # Official phpMyAdmin Docker image

-Note that since phpMyAdmin has been accepted in to the [official DockerHub repository](https://hub.docker.com/_/phpmyadmin), you can use either that or this older [phpMyAdmin repository](https://hub.docker.com/r/phpmyadmin/phpmyadmin/) for your Docker installation.
-This is maintained as a courtesy to users who have not migrated.
+is maintained as a courtesy to users who have not migrated.

 Run phpMyAdmin with Alpine, Apache and PHP FPM.